JonathanWilbur/asn1-ts/README.md

 Canonical Encoding Rules (CER), and Distinguished Encoding Rules (DER).

 Install via `npm install asn1-ts`.
 As of version 9.0.0 and above, this library is ESM only: no more CommonJS.
+This library is also published on [jsr.io].

 **Table of Contents**